Nutrition & Cardiovascular Health (2024-2026)

 The University of Arizona College of Medicine – Tucson is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The University of Arizona College of Medicine – Tucson designates this enduring material for a maximum of 8.50 AMA PRA Category 1 Credit(s)™.
+The University of Arizona College of Medicine – Tucson designates this enduring material for a maximum of 15.50 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Current Approval Period - CME

-Most Recent Review by Author: March 23, 2022
+Most Recent Review by Author: March 29, 2024

 Completion Requirements

-Complete all the course work, course evaluation, and the final test with a score of 70% or better.
+Complete all the coursework, course evaluation, and the final test with a score of 70% or better.
 You are allowed unlimited re-attempts.
 Upon successful completion, you will be able to print your certificate of completion.

 Commercial Support